EmmaYounan/AI/README.md

 Put the models and the face-api.min.js file that you installed in the folder that you will use for this project.
 Make an HTML file and copy our code in it.
-Do the same for js and css.
+Do the same for js and css and save all of that in your project folder.

 Some explanation about the code - javascript